 A native of the French Louisiana countryside with a Ph.D. in Performance Studies from NYU, Lenora Champagne thrives on urban life but more frequently writes about the dramas of women and men who live in a more direct relationship to nature.
 She came to New York from Louisiana to be a painter, but found her voice in performance.
 Champagne, who frequently collaborates with sculptors and media artists, has been making work as a performance artist, playwright, and director since 1981.
 December 2015 marks 34 years of her work as a performance and theatre artist.

-Champagne’s awards for her work include fellowships from the New York Foundation for the Arts in Performance Art and in Playwriting.
+Champagne’s awards for her work include a Fulbright Fellowship to Japan and fellowships from the New York Foundation for the Arts in Performance Art and in Playwriting.
 With composer Daniel Levy, she was recipient of a Richard Rodgers Award from the American Academy of Arts and Letters for The Singing: a cyberspace opera She has received three fellowships from the National Endowment for the Arts (in solo performance, directing, and an artist’s residency in Canada), commissions and project support from the New York State Council on the Arts, residencies at the MacDowell Colony and Yaddo, and support from the DCA, and the Peg Santvoord, Jerome, Puffin and Joyce Mertz Gilmore Foundations and the Franklin Furnace Fund for Performance Art.
 Her work has been commissioned by Dance Theatre Workshop and Creative Time, among others.
 She is a member of PEN, an alumna of New Dramatists and was a HARP artist at HERE Arts Center, where she developed TRACES/fades, an intergenerational performance with music and video that is a meditation on memory, loss, and our national inability to remember history.

 To see my c.v., full publicatioins, and video excerpts from performances, please visit my website.